SpaceXLaunchBot/SpaceXLaunchBot/README.md

 ## New Features

-I am currently using a Trello board to keep track of new feautures, todos, etc.
+I am currently using a Trello board to keep track of new features, todos, etc.

 You can see it [here](https://trello.com/b/5zLV8wR3/spacexlaunchbot)